Chopping Board

 Perhaps the most obvious and cost effective chopping boards are those made out of plastic.
 Not only are these cheap; but they’re also often sold as being machine washable, making them a popular choice in professional kitchens and some domestic ones, too.

-However, unfortunately, plastic chopping boards also feature some considerable downsides.
-In the first instance, the soft material of the board makes it prone to scarring which is both unattractive to look at and - more importantly - makes a perfect breeding ground for bacteria.
+However, plastic chopping boards do feature some considerable downsides.
+The soft material of the board makes it prone to scarring which can be both unattractive to look at and - more importantly - a perfect breeding ground for bacteria.

 Plastic chopping boards are also a prime cause of micro plastics entering the human body.
 Indeed, according to recent research, when a sharp knife cuts through ingredients and into the board, tiny fragments of plastic can end-up remaining in the food being prepared.
 And whilst, yes, you can put your plastic boards into the dishwasher, cheaper boards are likely to warp and bend in the heat of the machine.